dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 NC_026431.1     75      G       A       3       1       34      1818    620    34       0.998353        1821    0       TRUE    cds-YP_009118630.1      GCG    AGCA     A
 NC_026431.1     75      G       A       3       1       34      1818    620    34       0.998353        1821    0       TRUE    cds-YP_009121769.1      GCG    AGCA     A
 ```
-- This can be translated as:
+- This can be translated [according `ivar` manual](https://andersen-lab.github.io/ivar/html/manualpage.html) as:

 |Field | Description |
 |----------|:-------------------------------------------|